hstreamdb/docs-next/docs/write/write-in-platform.md

 5. If the record is written failed, you will see a failure message below the **Produce** button.

-## Query Records
+## Get Records

-After writing records to a stream, you can query records from the **Records** page or the **Stream Details** page.
+After writing records to a stream, you can get records from the **Records** page or the **Stream Details** page.

-### Query records from the Records page
+### Get records from the Records page

-After navigating to the **Records** page, you can query records from a stream.
+After navigating to the **Records** page, you can get records from a stream.

-Below are several filters you can use to query records:
+Below are several filters you can use to get records:

-- **Stream**: Select the stream you want to query records.
+- **Stream**: Select the stream you want to get records.
-- **Shard**: Select one of the shards in the stream you want to query records.
+- **Shard**: Select one of the shards in the stream you want to get records.
+- Special filters:
-- **Starting record ID**: Search from a specified record ID.
+  - **Start record ID**: Get records after a specified record ID.
+The default is the first record.
+  - **Start date**: Get records after a specified date.

 ::: info
 The **Stream** and **Shard** will be filled automatically after loading the page.
 By default, the filled value is the first stream and the first shard in the stream.
-You can change them to query records from other streams.
+You can change them to get records from other streams.
 :::

 ::: info
-We default to showing at most **100 records** after querying.
-If you want to query more records, please specify a recent record ID in the **Starting record ID** field.
+We default to showing at most **100 records** after getting.
+If you want to get more records, please specify a recent record ID in the **Start record ID** field or a recent date in the **Start date** field.
 :::

-After filling in the filters, click the **Search** button to query records.
+After filling in the filters, click the **Get records** button to get records.

 For each record, you can view the following information: